bpucker/MybMonday/README.md

 ### (7) Colouration of kiwi fruit tissues ###

-> **_<a href="https://twitter.com/boas_pucker/status/1376406263693783042">TWEET</a>:_** The red colour of kiwifruit petals is determined by MYB110a, but there might be more MYBs involved in the anthocyanin biosynthesis regulation in other tissues.
+> **Post:** The red colour of kiwifruit petals is determined by MYB110a, but there might be more MYBs involved in the anthocyanin biosynthesis regulation in other tissues.
 A microsatellite marker linked to MYB110a revealed the location on chr10. #MybMonday

 <a href="https://twitter.com/boas_pucker/status/1376406263693783042">
 <img alt="Colouration of kiwi fruit tissues (Tweet #7)" src="https://pbs.twimg.com/media/EvNXel3XcAAW_75?format=jpg&name=large" width="50%" height="50%">